jrfeng/channel-helper/readme_en.md

 [**中文**](./readme.md)

-Used to simplify the use of Handler and Messenger, and simplify the use of CustomAction and SessionEvent of MediaSession.
+One way message distribution tool, for simplify Handler and Messenger, and simplify CustomAction and SessionEvent of MediaSession.

 ## Download